Welcoming a pet into your lives is a huge commitment, but one that turns into the best decision of your life.

 Scratches are one of the unfortunate side effects of engineered and solid wood.
 We’d recommend if you’re looking for wood flooring, solid wood with a brushed and oiled finish would be ideal due to it already having a worn look to it.
 Solid wood can also be sanded down as much as you like, literally until it’s too thin, so it can be refinished!

 Laminate is the best option on the market.
-It has strong durability, and doesn’t scratch as easily as hardwood.
+It has strong durability and doesn’t scratch as easily as hardwood.
 It’s also very cost effective, and the cheapest flooring on the market.

 If an accident occurs on carpeted flooring, a natural way to remove the stain and smell would be to use a towel/dry cloth and equal parts white vinegar and water, then absorb the remaining fluid with baking soda, and it should remove any marks.
+If any should remain anyway, you can always call professional cleaning company to take care of them for you.

 Pets are a wonderful new addition to any home, and truly do become your best friend!
 We hope our guide helps you to protect your floor from pets!